echeran/smile-of-murugan/webbook/chapter08.md

 The anthology has 150 poems in the kali metre.
-The first poem is an invocation to Siva, and the rest are love-poems divided into the five traditional divisions: 35 stanzas about *pālai*, 29 about *kuṟiňci,* 33 songs on *neytal.* 1 The compiler of the anthology was a certain 1 The *peruntiṇai* and kaikkiḷai situations are handled as additional to the five *tiṇais*.
+The first poem is an invocation to Siva, and the rest are love-poems divided into the five traditional divisions: 35 stanzas about *pālai*, 29 about *kuṟiňci,* 33 songs on *neytal.*[^peruntinai-kaikkilai] The compiler of the anthology was a certain Nallantuvaṇār, supposed to be the author of the *neytal* portion, and there exists a detailed and excellent commentary by Nacciṉārkkiṉiyar (14th Cent.).

-Nallantuvaṇār, supposed to be the author of the *neytal* portion, and there exists a detailed and excellent commentary by Nacciṉārkkiṉiyar (14th Cent.).
+[^peruntinai-kaikkilai]: The *peruntiṇai* and kaikkiḷai situations are handled as additional to the five *tiṇais*.

 The background of the poem is the same as in early classical poetry; but the tone is different.
 In a way, it is precisely the